-White House: Syria could be preparing another chemical weapons attack
+US: Syria may launch new chemical attack

 After an April 4 airstrike on a rebel-held town of Khan Sheikhoun in Idlib province, horrifying images and videos emerged showing Syria's civilians -- including children -- struggling to breathe, foam coming from their mouths as they appeared to die of asphyxiation.

-Three days later, the US launched a military strike in response to the chemical weapons attack that killed dozens of people.
+Three days later, the US launched a military strike in response to the chemical weapons attack.
 US warships launched 59 Tomahawk cruise missiles at the airbase that was home to the warplanes that carried out the chemical attacks, officials said.

-President Donald Trump ordered the strikes and stated then: "It is in this vital national security of the United States to prevent and deter the spread and use of deadly chemical weapons."

-The strike was the first direct military action taken by the United States against the regime of al-Assad in the country's six-year civil war.
+The strike was the first direct military action taken by the US against the regime of Assad in the country's six-year civil war.

 In April, international chemical weapons inspectors found what they called "incontrovertible" evidence that Sarin gas, or a similar substance, was used in the chemical attack that killed 89 people.
 Syria blamed terrorist groups for the attack.